OWASP/pysap/docs/examples/enqueue.rst

 changed with ``--client``.
 Packet logs can be written with ``--log-file``, console output can be written with ``--console-log``, and commands can be loaded from a file with ``--script``.
 A list of implemented commands can be obtained by running ``help`` inside the console.
+Use ``--timeout`` to bound connection and response waits.
+Script files use the same connection setup and cleanup lifecycle as interactive sessions.

+The ``enqueue_dos_exploit`` example also accepts ``--timeout`` for each routed connection attempt.

 Example usage: